 So with the preceding sketch of an education's purpose, how might one go about acquiring one?
 After a moment's reflection, it should be obvious that learning is essential while teaching is merely helpful.
 Thus, my philosophy of education focuses on learning rather than teaching.

 Before one can will to learn, she must, in humility, admit that she has something to learn.
-Even high school students seem to recognize this truth these days.
 Nevertheless, in a deep sense this constitutes the admission into the educational enterprise.
 But recognizing this need is not enough; one must also desire to learn what needs to be learned.
 Add to these, the courage to fail and we have most of the prerequisites for an education.

 Unfortunately, having these prerequisites only enables a student to get started.
 In order for education to actually take place the learner needs to commit to the process.
 Unless the student dedicates herself to persevere in the face of seemingly insurmountable obstacles and perhaps in the face of actual failures, no real education can occur.
-Gifted students unfamiliar with those problems that do not readily yield themselves to quick solutions are unlikely to develop the character trait of perseverance that is so indispensable to learning.
+This is the grit we hear so much about these days.
+Gifted students unexperienced in encountering and overcoming obstacles that do not readily yield themselves to quick solutions are unlikely to develop the character trait of perseverance that is so indispensable to learning.

 Even with all of the above, several other qualities prove to be instrumental to a real education.
 Listening can greatly accelerate the learning process.
 I was amazed at how much I started learning when I decided to deliberately listen to everyone and everything around me.
 The student's response to feedback -- whether implicit in the environment or explicit from a teacher -- will either launch or cripple her learning.
 This relates to the prerequisites of humility and courage mentioned above.
 Finally, related to the quality of perseverance, when students have faith that they can learn and expend the effort to do so, all these pieces come together.

 Having explained that the ultimate responsibility of learning belongs to the student, I also acknowledge the importance of the teacher's role.
 That is, although not strictly necessary, good teaching can transform a seemingly impenetrable problem into one on which the student can make steady progress.
 The teacher is not the adversary, nor is the teacher the cheerleader.
 Rather, the teacher should coach students so that they can become the people they desire to be but cannot become on their own.
 As a teacher, I recognize that I am a fellow learner.
 Although I am older than most of my students and therefore have more experience and knowledge in many areas, we are all learners.
 I find that I often learn as much from my students as they learn from me.
-(Note, this is due more to my greater experience in learning itself rather than my students' extensive knowledge or my vast ignorance.)
-In fact, note that the ‘teacher as coach’ model implicitly allows students to be superior to the coach in various ways.
-Most NBA coaches do not have the speed or skill of the players they coach; yet they can lead a group of players to exceed their individual and collective limitations causing them to become something greater.
+(I attribute this to my greater experience with learning itself.)
+In fact, note that the ‘teacher as coach’ model does not even require that the teacher already know what the student is learning.
+For example, in independent study or research, the teacher guides the student through a learning or discovery process.
 So in this section I describe the three primary ways that I, as a coach, can support a student's education.

 Assessing student strengths and weaknesses.
 Students benefit from the knowledgeable assessment provided by a teacher.
-The teacher has the knowledge and experience to identify the strengths and weaknesses of a student and her current state of learning.
+Although we hope to become self-aware of our strengths and limitations, the teacher has the knowledge and experience to identify a student's current strengths and weaknesses.
 Depending on the situation, this can be a complex and interactive task.
-For example, failure to solve a multi-step problem may result from a misunderstanding involving a single step, or some combination of all of them.
+For example, failure to solve a multi-step problem may result from a misunderstanding of a single step, or some combination of steps.
 The coach helps the learner identify flaws in student's performance.

 Setting appropriate goals and challenges.
 One of the most important contributions that a teacher makes to a student's education consists of the presentation of challenges.
-The initial challenges, which will provide the basis for the assessment described above, are based on the teacher's experience with students at the corresponding level.
-However after discerning the ability of the student, the teacher can then adjust the difficulty so that they appropriately correspond to her level.
-This allows the student's efforts to be spent acquiring experience that extends and connects her current knowledge base.
+The initial challenges, which will provide the basis for the assessment described above, are based on the teacher's general experience with students at a given level of learning.
+However after discerning the ability of the student, the teacher can then personalize the difficulty of challenges so that they appropriately fit the student.
+This allows the student's efforts to be spent acquiring experience that extends and integrates her current knowledge base.